How Eliminating Industry Bottlenecks Can Lead To Innovation (And Competitive Advantage)

 - India’s Airtel became the largest mobile operator in South Asia and the third-largest in the world partly through their decision to lease cell towers and equipment and outsource most business operations.
 Airtel’s creative innovation allowed them to deliver low-cost mobile service to customers in previously unserved, remote areas of India.

-Do you see a pattern here?
-The key to exponential innovation lies in improving the customer experience.
-Identify your X Factor by walking in your customer’s shoes, step-by-step.
-How can the experience be easier, cheaper, safer, more interesting, more worthwhile, more fun?
+Why is customer experience improvement important?
+The answer is in this aforementioned pattern – The key to exponential innovation lies in improving the customer experience.
+Identifying an X Factor is best done by walking in the customer’s shoes, step-by-step.
+How can the experience be easier?
+Cheaper?
+Safer?
+More interesting?
+More worthwhile?
+More fun?
+More efficient?
 Are there steps that can be streamlined or eliminated?

 Breaking industry bottlenecks depends on disruption, which means breaking rules.
-But if you’re wondering which rules to break, the authors of the Harvard Business Review article recommend considering industry practices that fall into four categories:
+But which rules?
+The authors of the Harvard Business Review article recommend considering industry practices that fall into four categories:

 - An outdated customer experience, whether at point of purchase or use.